All Safe-T-Cover enclosures meet industry standards,

 giving you peace of mind for backflow protection.

 The standard has since been updated: once in 2006, adding more detail to the testing.
-It also clarified that equipment enclosures designed for "fluid conveying components" needed to pass this threshold, not just "backflow preventer enclosures".
-It was updated again in 2017, changing some of the requirements around heaters, and adding additional testing requirements.
+It also clarified that equipment enclosures designed for "fluid conveying components" need to pass this threshold, not just "backflow preventer enclosures."
+It was updated again in 2017, changing the requirements for heaters and adding testing requirements.

 1.0 Classifications

-All classification enclosures must be designed to discharge water from within the enclosure to prevent submerging the equipment.
-The depth of water rise within the enclosure shall not exceed 8 inches during full discharge of a Reduced Pressure Zone backflow preventer and according to the following diameter requirements:
+All classification enclosures must be designed to discharge water from within the enclosure to prevent equipment submersion.
+The depth of water rise within the enclosure shall not exceed eight inches during full discharge of a reduced pressure zone (RPZ) backflow preventer and in accordance with the following diameter requirements:

 Equipment components, such as test cocks and valve handles or hand wheels, must be within 24 inches of the access opening.